haberdashPI/vscode-master-key/notes.md

-## Optimization

-release 0.2.4

-observation: from what I can tell of profiling, it doesn't look like master key is consuming many CPU cycles at all; which is great!! no reason to work on this further

 ## More visual doc improvements

-IMPROVEMENT: show escape/function key row in the visual key doc

-release 0.2.2
+release 0.2.5

 - IMPROVEMENT: put some examples of cool features from `Larkin` in the README

-- IMPROVEMENT: use `getExtension` or some such on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)

-release 0.2.3

 by the end of this milestone I'm satisfied with the documentation features of the package for an initial release

 ## Binding Cleanup

-release 0.2.y
+release 0.2.6

 - feature: specify user-specific binding file, apart from activated keybindings
 - Split out any of the commands that are really custom for me that don't make sense to publish.
-- Pair down some of the required extensions.
+- Pair down some of the required extensions?

-- Offer to install extensions? (maybe when a keybinding fails to run??)
+## Trailing fixes

+Working with release 0.2.6 for a while and mark sure there aren't an bugs to fix

 ## Before VSCode publish